freezefawn/pluralsurvivalguide/systemskills.md

 We are all boldly wading into murky water and sharing what works.
 This is back-alley brainhacking, not medical help.

 THIS IS NOT ENDORSED BY ANY THERAPEUTIC INSTITUTION OR CERTIFIED INDIVIDUAL AND DOES NOT PRETEND TO BE.
-BY BEING IN FAVOR OF HEALTHY MULTIPLICITY THIS GUIDE IS INHERENTLY CONTRARY TO THE OFFICAL STANCE OF THE ISSD
+BY BEING IN FAVOR OF HEALTHY MULTIPLICITY THIS GUIDE IS INHERENTLY CONTRARY TO THE OFFICAL STANCE OF THE ISSTD

 Most people who do things like this have neutral to positive experiences and acquire some benefit, but some people may instead get a increase in negative symptoms.

 In particular, some people with CDDs creating new headmates find that this can cause their system to destabilize and split more frequently, and some people with experiences of psychosis trying to learn imposition have have found that this can cause an increase in uncontrolled hallucinations.
 This is not all negative reports, however.

-Doing many these techniques also tends to make you 'more plural' so if you are working towards Final Fusion with a therapist, many these guides may be counterproductive.
+Doing many of these techniques also tends to make you 'more plural' so if you are working towards Final Fusion with a therapist, these guides may be counterproductive.

 You have been warned.